DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

 and reads off new customers and subjects.
 These girls don’t cut out, they only mark with a pencil.
 The cutting is done by a group of boys.
-Then there is another group of girls who sort the clippings into pigeonholes.[^50]
+Then there is another group of girls who sort the clippings into pigeonholes.[^51]

-1.  **Conclusion**
+***Conclusion***

-Obviously, this historical overview is far from complete; one could for example add the finding aids used for people search, such as address books including Nicolas de Blegny’s *Livre Commode* dating from 1691/1692, state calendars, or the Red Cross Tracing Service dedicated to the search for missing people after the world wars.[^51] What this survey has clearly shown, however, is that although the tools for searching can be very useful, they are not innocent.
+Obviously, this historical overview is far from complete; one could for example add the finding aids used for people search, such as address books including Nicolas de Blegny’s *Livre Commode* dating from 1691/1692, state calendars, or the Red Cross Tracing Service dedicated to the search for missing people after the world wars.[^52] What this survey has clearly shown, however, is that although the tools for searching can be very useful, they are not innocent.
 Loan lackeys and concierges provided their clients with helpful information but sometimes revealed their desires to police officers.
-Intelligence offices facilitated the exchange of goods but were suspected of making public what should stay secret within the families.[^52]
+Intelligence offices facilitated the exchange of goods but were suspected of making public what should stay secret within the families.[^53]

-Concerning this ambivalence, internet historian Mercedes Bunz uses the
+Concerning this ambivalence, internet historian Mercedes Bunz uses the term ‘frenemy’ to describe the oscillation of applications such as

-term ‘frenemy’ to describe the oscillation of applications such as Google between friendly usefulness and hostile control of users’
+Google between friendly usefulness and hostile control of users’
 desires:

-Because of their dangerously detailed knowledge, net companies possess a new form of power – it is not for nothing that Google is described as a ‘frenemy’.
+>Because of their dangerously detailed knowledge, net companies possess a new form of power – it is not for nothing that Google is described as a ‘frenemy’.
 These internet companies are dangerous like enemies because of their knowledge – and knowledge is power, today more than ever – but they appear to be friends.
 They make life easier.
 They are no rulers in a Hegelian sense.
-Theirs is a different form of power, and this power is dangerous – but it is not automatically subjugating, bad or evil.[^53]
+Theirs is a different form of power, and this power is dangerous – but it is not automatically subjugating, bad or evil.[^54]

 It appears that this Janus-faced quality can already be demonstrated of the search aids of the ‘analogue age’, which explains why they were